Foreign governments are fed up with social media — and threatening prison for tech employees

 Breaking News Emails

-With a wave of new and proposed laws in recent weeks, the governments — not including the United States — are making a sweeping challenge to the free-wheeling speech rules of the internet that have opened up politics to new voices but also allowed the flowering of violent extremist groups.
+With a wave of new and proposed laws in recent weeks, the governments — not including the United States — are making a sweeping challenge to the freewheeling speech rules of the internet that have opened up politics to new voices but also allowed violent extremist groups to flourish.

-Singapore is considering a law that would penalize tech companies that publish falsehoods, and internet freedom activists in Thailand say a new internet security law there amounts to “cyber martial law.”
+Singapore is considering a law that would penalize technology companies that publish falsehoods, and internet freedom activists in Thailand say a new internet security law there amounts to “cybermartial law.”

 Canada this month added itself to the list of exasperated countries asserting control, warning of possible financial penalties or other regulatory options if social media firms do not do more.

-In the U.S., social media companies have been under a near-constant barrage of criticism that has included local and national politicians.
-This week, representatives for tech companies were called to testify before two congressional hearings with antithetical concerns: one on the rise of white nationalism, and another on the dangers of censorship.
-And while some politicians have suggested a variety ways to regulate tech companies, none has offered laws that would force tech companies to more aggressively moderate their platform.
+In the U.S., social media companies have been under a near-constant barrage of criticism, including from local and national politicians.
+This week, representatives for technology companies were called to testify before two congressional hearings with antithetical concerns: one on the rise of white nationalism, and another on the dangers of censorship.
+And while some politicians have suggested a variety of ways to regulate technology companies, none has offered laws that would force such companies to more aggressively moderate their platform.
 Such laws would conceivably run afoul of U.S. free speech guarantees, which go further to bar censorship than elsewhere in the world.

 “Governments have been really jealous in a way of company control of online speech, and they’re pushing back,” David Kaye, the United Nations’ special rapporteur for free expression, told NBC News in a phone interview.

-The challenge tech firms face to enforce even their own rules was on display last month when a gunman used Facebook to livestream his attack on two mosques in Christchurch, New Zealand, where he killed 50 people.
+The challenge technology firms face to enforce even their own rules was on display last month when a gunman used Facebook to livestream his attack on two mosques in Christchurch, New Zealand, in which he killed 50 people.
 Facebook and YouTube said they blocked millions of copies of the graphic video, but couldn’t always keep up with people trying to spread it.

 That followed earlier complaints from elected officials and regulators about the spread of terrorism content and the use of social media by anonymous users to meddle in elections.